-A conviction for driving under suspension, driving under the influence (DUI) or other criminal offenses in Montgomery County PA often results in jail time, significant fines and costs and a loss of employment.
+A conviction for driving under suspension, driving under the influence (DUI) or other non-violent criminal offenses in Montgomery County PA often results in jail time, significant fines and costs and a loss of employment.
 If you are the primary breadwinner in your family, a jail sentence can have a devastating effect on your children, your spouse and other family members.

-House Arrest Information
+Montgomery County House Arrest

 Fortunately, the Montgomery County Probation and Parole Department offers an alternative to jail: an intermediate punishment program that allows qualified non-violent offenders to serve their sentences on house arrest.
 House arrest is also known as home detention, electronic home monitoring or home confinement.

 Through court-ordered placement in the house arrest program, you can support your family by continuing to work.
 You can also receive drug and alcohol treatment and participate in other approved activities that promote your recovery and rehabilitation.
 In addition, participation in the house arrest program can allow you to maintain contact with your family and receive their support while you serve your sentence.

 I have over a decade of experience assisting individuals with house arrest placement for DUI, driving under suspension and other offenses in Montgomery County, Pennsylvania.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.

 Montgomery County PA House Arrest Eligibility